 How to Set up Pinterest Rich Pins in 3 Easy Steps!

-Let me explain exactly what rich pins are, how they will help your account and most importantly, how to set it up the easy way.
+Let me explain exactly what rich pins are, how they will help your account and most importantly, how to set up Pinterest rich pins the easy way.

 What are rich pins?

-Before you get down to business, it’s important you understand what rich pins are in the first place.
+Before you get down to business, it’s important you understand what rich pins are in the first place, and the difference between rich pins vs regular pins.

 Are rich pins still a thing?